 - Frequently negative.

 If someone fits one of these criteria, you can then assess how much they are affecting you.

 - How much joy they are taking from your life instead of adding to it?

 - How do they really make you feel?
 Are they having a positive influence on you?

-- What’s your emotional take away when you see them?
+- What’s your emotional takeaway when you see them?

 Maybe tally up the frequency of positive vs negative interactions with them.
 If the odds aren’t positive, perhaps action is needed to prolong and preserve your joy.

-2. Modify your own behaviour
+2. Modify your own behavior